 Grotto Point at Dobroyd Head is one of the best places to see these rock engravings up close.
 Look carefully along the side of the trail to see a giant kangaroo, boomerangs, a whale and several small fish.
 The site features timber enclosures protecting the engravings and you can learn all about them from the informative signs.

-For more of a taste of the park's rich Aboriginal past, look for axe-grinding grooves around the harbour foreshores and along creek lines.
+For more of a taste of the park’s rich Aboriginal past, look for axe-grinding grooves around the harbour foreshores and along creek lines.
+Remember to take your binoculars if you want to whale watch from nearby Arabanoo lookout at Dobroyd Head.